What is Italo?

 Trenitalia have refurbished their Frecciarossa (red arrow) high-speed trains with 4 classes and new leather seats to compete with NTV's 3-class Italo on the premier Milan-Florence-Rome-Naples route.
 Journey time is similar, pricing is competitive, so which should you choose?
 Both are excellent trains, but this is my personal take...

 Comfort: NTV's Italo is arguably the newer, brighter and more stylish train.
 It's carpeted throughout and has top-quality Poltrona Frau leather seats in all classes.
 Legroom is excellent.
-Bizarrely, Trenitalia's new 4-class Frecciarossa has hard hospital-style synthetic flooring in all classes, lacking carpet even in Executive class.
-The Frecciarossa has leather seats in Premium, Business & Executive, but only cloth seats in Standard.
-One plus for the Frecciarossa is the seat layout, as in Standard, Premium and Business classes seating consists mainly of bays of 4 seats around a table (ideal for families or groups of friends) and (in Business class) bays of two seats facing each other across a table (ideal for couples), all of which line up correctly with the windows.
+Bizarrely, Trenitalia's 4-class Frecciarossas (both the Frecciarossa 500 and the latest Frecciarossa 1000) have hospital-style synthetic flooring in all classes, lacking carpet even in Executive class.
+The Frecciarossa has leather seats in Premium, Business & Executive, but only cloth seats in Standard at least in the Frecciarossa 500.
+However, a plus for the Frecciarossa is the seat layout, as in Standard, Premium and Business classes seating consists mainly of bays of 4 seats around a table (ideal for families or groups of friends) and (in Business class) bays of two seats facing each other across a table (ideal for couples), all of which line up correctly with the windows.
 Italo mainly features unidirectional seating, although there are a limited number of tables-for-four in Smart and tables-for-two and tables-for-four in Prima, which you can select when you book, if they're not already taken.

 Catering: Italo has vending machines for coffee & snacks in Smart class, and in Prima and Club class you can buy innovative high-quality packed lunchboxes with cold food in jars, served at your seat.
 However, there's no restaurant or bar car, and no hot food.
 If you like dining on the rails, you may prefer the Frecciarossa, as all passengers on the Frecciarossa can use the waiter-service restaurant car serving complete meals with hot food, or buy coffee, tea and snacks from the staffed bar area.
 Executive class on the Frecciarossa features a simple high-quality cold tray meal included in the price.